churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <blockquote>
 <p><u><strong>Prayer Meeting (English &amp; Chinese)</strong></u><br>
-Tuesday 7:30pm at the meeting hall and online\<br>
+Tuesday 7:30pm at the meeting hall and online.<br>
 Online:&nbsp;<br>
 Zoom for English (details below)<br>
 Wechat for Chinese (Contact Mark Lam or Zhi Bing to be added in the group chat)<br>